Guideline 3-22: Protection from Retaliation for Reporting Suspected Wrongdoing

 Additional information regarding the Texas Whistleblower Act is available on the web page of the Office of the Texas Attorney General.

-VI.
 Prevention of Retaliation

 The College shall annually notify all employees that retaliation is prohibited against employees who report suspected wrongdoing.
 Additionally, the College shall publish on its web page information that informs employees how to file a complaint.